gugaangelis/windowsserverdocs.pt-br/WindowsServerDocs/administration/windows-commands/bitsadmin-examples.md

 ---
 # <a name="bitsadmin-examples"></a>exemplos de Bitsadmin

-Os exemplos a seguir mostram como usar a ferramenta `bitsadmin` para executar as tarefas mais comuns.
+Os exemplos a seguir mostram como usar a ferramenta de `bitsadmin` para executar as tarefas mais comuns.

 ## <a name="transfer-a-file"></a>Transferir um arquivo